rafaelcmm/5am-dev/content/blog/working-with-flutter-camera/index.md

 uncomfortable.

 And that's it!
 Now it's up to you.
-Study dart image package documentation to check how you can perform more solutions that that, and share with the community if you develop something new and useful!
+Study dart image package documentation to check how you can perform more solutions like that, and share with the community if you develop something new and useful!
 Hope you have enjoyed it, any suggestions just chat me on my [linkedin](https://www.linkedin.com/in/rafaelcmm/) and I will be glad to answer it.